oyms/Flyweight/src/Skaar.Flyweight/README.md

 This project generates code for the [Flyweight design pattern](https://en.wikipedia.org/wiki/Flyweight_pattern), which is used to minimize memory usage by sharing common data among multiple objects.

-The type wraps a string value.
-The string values are reused.
+The type wraps an inner value.
+The values are reused.

 It may be used with the [code generation](https://www.nuget.org/packages/Skaar.Flyweight.CodeGeneration) library to simplify usage.